 The program includes three main components:

 - other learning and development opportunities.

-Successful participants commence work in an APS Agency at the APS 3 level (or equivalent) and need to complete each of these three components to successfully complete the programme.
-After successfully completing the programme, participants continue to work in a permanent full-time position in their APS Agency and may be advanced to the APS 4 level (or equivalent).
+Successful participants commence work in an APS Agency at the APS 3 level (or equivalent) and need to complete each of these three components to successfully complete the program.
+After successfully completing the program, participants continue to work in a permanent full-time position in their APS Agency and may be advanced to the APS 4 level (or equivalent).

 As APS employees, participants’ conditions of employment are determined by their APS agency’s enterprise agreement.
 All Australian Public Service employees are also governed by the APS Values, Employment Principles and Code of Conduct.

 IAGDP participants will also need to follow the conditions of employment outlined in the IAGDP Guidelines.

 Positions may be available in Canberra, some state capital cities and large regional centres.

 The following agencies have indicated their interest in participating in the 2016-17 IAGDP: